Traveling to London: Non-Traditional Families

 Landing in Queenstown, New Zealand

 “We are in New Zealand.
 All is well.
 We have talked to officials.
 It’s actually quite bustling here.
 The restrictions go into effect until midnight tonight.
-Kyle will be here in 2 hours.
+Son #1 will be here in 2 hours.
 So starting midnight is when the self quarantine for arriving people begins.
 News is a little crazy.
 I am guessing this is what you are referring to?
 We made it under the deadline and do not have to self-quarantine.”
 I texted back.

 “Yes the quarantine was what I was referring to.”